Choose from 20+ Pole Barn Designs!

 Siding/Roofing

 Our siding and roofing are both made from durable #1 metal.
-They are both available in 21 different colors, left bare, or finished with Galvalume coating.
-Our painted metal siding and roofing come with a 40-year warranty, meanwhile, Galvalume comes with a 25-year warranty and is cheaper.
-Our siding and roofing are also lined with CondenStop® Advanced CS S25123, an anti-condensation liner that’s also impervious to mold growth.
+They are both available in 27+ different colors.
+Our painted metal siding and roofing come with a 40-year warranty, meanwhile, Galvalume comes with a 20-year warranty and is cheaper.
+Our roofing can also be lined with CondenStop® Advanced CS S25123, an anti-condensation liner that’s also impervious to mold growth.

 Roofing